2ergo

 2ergo was a provider of mobile-phone marketing and messaging services.
 Founded in 1999, it is based in Salford Quays, near Manchester, UK.
 In April 2014, it was taken over by Eagle Eye, and is now a division of Eagle Eye.

 Mobile websites and publishing

-2ergo created mobile websites has developed mobile websites for brands including FOX News, AT&T, NBC Universal, Yahoo!, Australian Broadcasting Corporation (ABC), Rightmove and Uno Medios.
+2ergo has developed mobile websites for brands including FOX News, AT&T, NBC Universal, Yahoo!, Australian Broadcasting Corporation (ABC), Rightmove and Uno Medios.

 The company produced smartphone applications for brands such as FOX Business, the Guardian (a UK national newspaper) and Rightmove, the largest real estate website in the UK.

 In November 2011, 2ergo announced it was closing the smartphone application part of the business in the UK.
 It announced 30 job cuts across this section.